globulario/Globular/README.md

 - **Identity** over ad hoc trust
 - **Clear state boundaries** over collapsed abstractions
 - **Self-hosting** over SaaS dependency
+- **Typed agent operations** over unsafe shell access
 - **Evolution** over rewrite culture

 The goal is not to hide distributed systems behind a curtain.

 The goal is to make them **operable, understandable, and yours**.

+In the age of AI agents, that also means making infrastructure readable and safe enough for machines to help operate it.

 ---